RJauss/FromForestSoilToCanopy/01_Metabarcoding-Pipeline/Metabarcoding-Pipeline.md

 The trailing columns are the abundances of the OTUs in these samples.

 The only filtering we applied so far is removing unmerged reads, very short reads and reads without tags and primers.
 What we want to do now is to remove chimeras, low quality OTUs and OTUs represented by less than 0.05% of the total reads (this is a bit harsher than removing the classical singletons).
 Then, we split the Contingency table into the OTU-table and metadata table.
-To do so, we can use `awk` and `cut`, as described in the [`Filter_OTU_Table.sh`](https://github.com/RJauss/ProtistMetabarcoding/blob/master/Scripts/01_MetabarcodingPipeline/Filter_OTU_Table.sh) script:
+To do so, we can use `awk` and `cut`, as described in this script:

 ```sh
 TABLE="04_OwnSamples_OTU_ContingencyTable.tsv"